GuillaumeDIDIER/Ars-Magica-Characters/Magi/Matilde, the Folk Witch/Matilde, the Witch+45.md

 Matilde recreated a rather famous herb of Virtue often found in nature using a mundane blackthorn soaked in her blood for a season.
 This Blackthorn of Virtue functions in the same way of the usual one but contains 5 pawns of Perdo and so it last only 1 year.

 **Animal Cloak**
 Shapeshifter 15
 **R:** Touch, **D:** Conc, **T:** Ind
-Matilde was obtained the pelt from a Wolf of Virtue that she killed and made this cloak for her apprentice Giovanna.
+Matilde obtained the pelt from a Wolf of Virtue that she killed and made this cloak for her apprentice Giovanna.
 *(Base 9, +5 Touch, +1 2/gg)*

 **Ruby of Virtue**